 Psychopharmacology: Psychiatric symptoms may stop once the substance abuse stops.
 Medication is needed to treat any remaining symptoms for successful sobriety.

-Psychotherapy: Therapy sessions should be an element in a total treatment plan to address mental health and addiction issues simultaneously.
+Psychotherapy: Therapy sessions should be an element of a total treatment plan to address mental health and addiction issues simultaneously.
 This is needed for successful sobriety

 Behavioral Management: CBT (Cognitive behavioral therapy) is therapy, in which coping skills are taught in response to negative thoughts and actions.
 These learned behaviors are to be used to produce positive thoughts and actions.

-At Alcohol Drug Treatment Grand Rapids, we have the staff needed and ready to help you in your search for addiction recovery centers.
+Alcohol Drug Treatment Grand Rapids will guide you to a facility with staff ready to help you in your search for addiction recovery.